 We have found the Michigan State Marinas to be absolutely great.
 The facilites are clean and updated, conveniently located just off the Lake, and close to town, but most importantly, the staffs at each and every one of them is outstanding.
 When we arrived in Charlevoix, we had a lovely conversation with the Dockmaster, Pat.
 During our chat, our critter story came up, it led to a discussion about how to battle the smell.
 We had tried several places in Petoskey to get activated charcoal (which had been recommended) or any sort of “odor eater”, without success.
 When we returned to the marina after exploring Charlevoix, Pat came down to the boat.
-While we were gone, he had gone to the store in search of something to help us, and came back with some organic odor packets for us.
+While we were gone on our tour of town, he had gone to the store in search of something to help us, and came back with some organic odor packets for us.
 Unbelievably nice!
 Thank you, Pat!

 Wandering in downtown Charlevoix

 Charlevoix is known for an amazing architectural collection of homes built by self-taught architect Earl A. Young, commonly known as “The Mushroom Houses“.
 Each one is completely different and unique in its own way, but share similar stylistic details and materials favored by Young: prolific stonework, undulating lines in the stonework, roofs and walls, and certain detailed finishing touches (i.e. planters built into the top of stone walls, and capping stone walls with cement that looks like it’s flowing down the wall).
 Young began building here in 1919, and continued into the seventies, having completed over two dozen structures.
 All of his buildings are designed to blend into the natural lay of the land where they are built.
 While there are a number of his homes within walking distance of the marina, we opted to take a tour, as we were only here overnight and wanted to see as much as possible.
 The tour was great, as it really gave us a history of these buildings we would have missed exploring on our own.